freerobby/blog/little-red-plane-share.md

 ## Price

-Membership is $275/mo.
+Membership is $323/mo.
 There's no initiation fee, and you can cancel anytime.

 The flying cost is $105 per **wet tach-hour**.

 Compared to a rented 180HP Cessna 172 at $175 per hobbs-hour, this is 43% cheaper at full cruise and 77% cheaper while taxiing.

-The financial break-even point is less than five hours per month, and even lower if you go on multiday trips.
+On paper, financial break-even comes at about five hours per month, or lower if you go on multiday trips.
+In practice, there's no comparison, because you can't find a 172 for rent that's anywhere near this nice.

 ## Additional Financial Benefits